To grant cardholders or visitors access to secured areas, you must assign them credentials.

 - Request a mobile credential for the cardholder or visitor.
 You must have a mobile credential provider set up and mobile credential readers installed.
 The cardholder must have a valid email address configured.

 - Print a badge (name tag or photo ID card) without assigning a credential.
 The paper credential cannot be used to open doors.
 It is only used to visually identify the cardholder or visitor.

-If you select Automatic entry, you must then select a reader
+If you select Automatic entry, then select a reader (USB

 If you select Manual entry, you must then select a card

 format, enter the required data fields, and click OK.